auxon/bonsai/README.md

     *Machine learning nodes.

-Abacus is in beta development with plans to release an alpha in July 2024 and a full 1.0 release by January 1, 2025.
+Bonsai is in beta development with plans to release an alpha in July 2024 and a full 1.0 release by January 1, 2025.

 # Project Plan - Updated 2024-03-09.

-To simplify the implementation plan for the features outlined for Abacus, a decentralized software development network built on Bitcoin SV, we can organize the tasks into several core areas.
+To simplify the implementation plan for the features outlined for Bonsai, a decentralized software development network built on Bitcoin SV, we can organize the tasks into several core areas.
 This approach will help in focusing development efforts, managing complexity, and ensuring a comprehensive coverage of the system's goals.

 ### 1. Core Blockchain Integration
-- **Merge Mining with Bitcoin SV:** Research and implement the technical details of merge mining to secure Abacus with the Bitcoin blockchain.
+- **Merge Mining with Bitcoin SV:** Research and implement the technical details of merge mining to secure Bonsai with the Bitcoin blockchain.
 - **Immutable History via Blockchain Transactions:** Design and implement the structure for storing development activities as transactions on the blockchain.

 ### 2. Development Tools and Infrastructure